Argyle Line: Prior to 1964

 The Glasgow Central Railway (GCR) under central Glasgow opened in 1886, connecting the Lanarkshire and Dunbartonshire Railway at Maryhill Central and Stobcross Railway at Stobcross to the Lanarkshire and Ayrshire Railway near Kirkhill, Rutherglen and Coatbridge Railway at Carmyle, Clydesdale Junction Railway and Polloc and Govan Railway at Rutherglen, and Clydesdale Junction Railway at Newton.
 The line closed in 1964 as a result of the Beeching Axe.

 Overview 1979 opening

-On 1 November 1979, the Queen officially opened the Argyle Line, with services commencing four days later.
+On 1 November 1979, Elizabeth II officially opened the Argyle Line (in conjunction with the inauguration of the modernised Glasgow Subway), with services commencing four days later.
 This joint venture between British Rail and the Strathclyde Passenger Transport Executive (SPTE) comprised a tunnel diversion and reopening the 4.5 mi Stobcross–Rutherglen low-level line.
 However, the Argyle name later applied to the combined Dalmuir–Lanark routes.

 Infrastructure

 The former Caledonian Railway (CR) line via Whiteinch, Partick West, and Partick Central (Kelvin Hall) remained abandoned.
 The new connection with the original North British Railway route via Hyndland and a rebuilt Partick also incorporated a grade-separated junction with the Queen Street Low Level route.
 The already electrified North Clyde Line northwest of Partick and West Coast Main Line (WCML) southeast of Rutherglen were linked by laying double tracks and installing overhead electrical wiring along the disused section that had separated these networks.
 At Rutherglen, a new platform was built and the main line ones abandoned.

 Finnieston West Junction–Dalmarnock is sub-surface: